Skip to main content

 What Are the Best Tips for Finding a Dallas Apartment?

-Here’s where my 28 years of experience really comes in handy:
+Here’s where nearly three decades of experience really comes in handy:

 Visit actual available units.
 When you tour apartments, look beyond the staged model units.
 Ask to see an actual available unit, and don’t hesitate to visit the building at different times of day to get a feel for noise levels and neighborhood activity.